jcemer/geo-colony/README.md

 Geo Colony
 ==========

-An application to geo referencing developed through the undergraduate thesis Migrating Web Applications to Open Platforms.
+An application to georeference applying the undergraduate thesis Migrating Web Applications to Open Platforms.

 Preview at http://geo-colony.ap01.aws.af.cm/public.

 Deploy
 ----------

-Get the files.
+1. Get the files.

 ```
 git clone --recursive git://github.com/jcemer/geo-colony
 ```

-Rename file `/fuel/app/config/db.example.php` to `/fuel/app/config/db.php` and set up MySQL database credentials.
+2. Rename file `/fuel/app/config/db.example.php` to `/fuel/app/config/db.php` and set up MySQL database credentials.

-Put the `public` folder in your public interface (a.k.a `public_html` or `public`).
+3. Put the `public` folder in your public interface (a.k.a. `public_html` or just `public`).
 The others folders can stand hidden from external access.

 Development
 ----------